-Action Data Source/System Responsible Party Frequency of Targets (for quantitative Baseline Data Monitoring indicators) Research Development Evaluation of the VP for Annual Salary of the There are no development officers for Officer hired to support development officer Advancement development officer Centers in 2015. existing Centers; outcomes in each year through covered in first coordinates with VPR development year; targets for officer yearly development are developed with Center directors Research Development Officer hired to support new Centers and other research; coordinates with VPR Evaluation of the development officer outcomes in each year VP for Advancement through development officer Annual Salary of the development officer covered in first year; targets for yearly development are developed with Center directors There are no development officers for Centers in 2015.
+Action Data Source/System Responsible Party Frequency of Targets (for quantitative Baseline Data Monitoring indicators) Research Development Officer hired to support existing Centers; coordinates with VPR Evaluation of the development officer outcomes in each year VP for Advancement through development officer Annual Salary of the development officer covered in first year; targets for yearly development are developed with Center directors There are no development officers for Centers in 2015.
+Research Development Officer hired to support new Centers and other research; coordinates with VPR Evaluation of the development officer outcomes in each year VP for Advancement through development officer Annual Salary of the development officer covered in first year; targets for yearly development are developed with Center directors There are no development officers for Centers in 2015.